Abigael164/Voting-Web/README.md

-**#Voting Web**
+# Voting Web

-This is an online voting system where I used HTML for structure, CSS for styling and Javascript for interactivity.
-It allows the voter to sign up or login, vote for their preferred candidate and provide a description of the candidates.
+This is an online voting system built with HTML, CSS, and JavaScript.
+It allows voters to sign up or log in, view candidates, and cast votes.

-**FEATURES**
-Authentication page for user authentication
-Voting page to vote by checking their preferred candidate Aspirants page to check details about the aspirant About page that describes the initiative carring out the election
+## Features

+- Authentication — Sign up and log in to access voting.
+- Vote casting — Select and submit a vote for a preferred candidate.
+- Aspirants page — View candidate details and descriptions.
+- About page — Information about the election initiative.
+- Client-side interactivity — JavaScript-powered validations and UI interactions.
+- Built with HTML & CSS — Simple layout with basic responsiveness.